 All names received before mid-April will be read in the online Worldwide Roll Call that The Association livestreams at sunrise April 21; details below.

-Is every Aggie’s name called at the main campus Muster?
+Is every Aggie’s name called at the student-run campus Muster in Reed Arena?

 Unfortunately not; although this is a common belief, it has never been the case.
-There are more than 1,600 names on the list each year, and there would not be time to read each aloud and respond “Here” at any individual Muster ceremony.
+There are more than 1,400 names on the list each year, and there would not be time to read each aloud and respond “Here” at any individual Muster ceremony.
 However, all names known to The Association are read in the Worldwide Roll Call online; see below.

-The names called at the Brazos County Muster, usually held in the MSC, are primarily those of Aggies who lived in Brazos County.
+The names called at the Brazos County Muster, sometimes held on campus in the MSC, are primarily those of Aggies who lived in Brazos County.
 This Muster is organized by the Brazos County A&M Club.